diskoverdata/diskover-docs/source_files/search_syntax.md

 The **?** wild card is used to replace a single character.
 I can be used several times in a row to replace a specific number of variables.

-A few examples of names that would be found when launching those queries:
+🔎 A few examples of what would be found when launching the following queries:

 - **scene?** > would find **scenes**, **scene1**...
 - **e?2** > would find **ep2**, **e02**, **e12**, **e22**...